SohamTilekar/vidiopy/docs/getting_started/basic_concepts.md

 ### Applying Effects to an AudioClip

-There are May effects that can be applied to the AudioClip.
-Some of them are: audio_normalize, sub_clip, etc.
+An `AudioClip` has several attributes such as audio_data, fps, start, end, etc. These can be modified using the corresponding set methods:

 ```python
 clip = clip.sub_clip(start=5, end=10) # Cut the clip to the given duration